|

 her troops are in position.

-Sound the charge, cried the King, drawing his sword.
+Sound the charge, cried the King, drawing his sword,

-Left and right, trumpets blared.
-For GONDOR!
+Left and right, the trumpets blared.
+Eowyn spurred her horse;

-Eowyn spurred her horse; Legolas urged his mount forward; side
+Legolas urged his mount forward; side by side, they followed Aragorn

-undergrowth, gathering speed and momentum, the army of mounted
+through the sparse undergrowth, gathering speed and momentum,

-warriors and heavily-armed footsoldiers surging behind them.
-FOR
+the army of mounted warriors and heavily-armed footsoldiers surging

-GONDORRRR!
+FOR GONDORRRR!

 As they raced on, Eowyn could hear nothing but the pounding of